What is Video Streaming: System Requirements Comparison

 Conclusion

-Video streaming software is very valuable for professional broadcasters.
-It’s essentially a real-time video editing system with control capabilities, audio and video mixing, inputs and sources from a wide range of files, and an encoding backend to stream over the internet.
+As we’ve outlined, good video streaming software is invaluable for professional broadcasters.
+The best have real-time video editing system software, video mixing and audio editing tools, inputs and sources from many files, and encoding backend to stream online.

 Max Wilbert